BROWARD CONNECTIONS GUIDEBOOK - A Guide to Behavioral Health Services

-Mental Health Counselors have a Master’s Degree (M.A. or M.S. of M.Ed.) from an accredited graduate school with specialty coursework in mental health counseling.
+Mental Health Counselors have a Master’s Degree (M.A. of M.S. of M.ED.) from an accredited graduate school with specialty coursework in mental health counseling.
 They treat individuals, families or groups including children, adolescents, and adults with a wide range of emotional and behavioral problems.
 Mental Health Counselors often work in hospitals, schools, businesses, agencies or private practice.

 SCHOOL PSYCHOLOGIST (SS)

 School Psychologists have either a Doctoral Degree (Ph.D. or Psy.D. or ED.D.) or a Master’s Degree (M.A. or M.S. of M.ED.) from an accredited graduate school with the specialization in child development, learning and behavior disorders.
 They test, diagnose and assess cognitive abilities that relate to learning or behavioral problems and treat these problems in children and adolescents.
 School Psychologists often work in government agencies, public or private schools or private practice.